rkponn/mbi-api/README.md

 ### General Info
 ***
-This project is an API create with Flask and Python.
+This project is an API created with Flask and Python.
 It will host 2 endpoints that can be called which will validate based on the Jan 2020 standard provided by [CMS (Centers for Medicare and Medicaid Services)](https://www.cms.gov/Medicare/New-Medicare-Card).
 Generating an MBI will give a random but valid string of characters.
-Validating will ensure that the standards are used, a User can type in their own characters and it will give a True or False based on the validity of the Number.
+Validating will ensure that the standards are used, a user can type in their own characters and it will give a True or False based on the validity of the string.